segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/context.md

 ### <a name="context.userAgent"></a>context.userAgent
 ------
 Data type: string.
-Filled automatically

 `context.userAgent` - contains information about the users browser and system

+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="context.os"></a>context.os
 ------
 Data type: object.
-Filled automatically

 `context.os` - Contains an object which describes the users operating system

+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 Path|Data Type|Description
 ---|---|---